techstudio-design/tinyUPDI/README.md

 ### Working with MegaCoreX

-Unfortunately at this moment, we don't have any MCU to the tinyUPDI but we think it should work.
-We will provide update of this section once we have the chance to test it.
+Unfortunately at this moment, we don't have any MCU chip/board running with MegaCoreX with us to test the tinyUPDI but we think it very likely should work without any extra issue other than what we covered here.
+We will provide an update of this section once we have the chance to test it.